Dwscdv3/CustomMap2D/README.md

 CustomMap2D is an improvised ill-designed project used to generate Minecraft map art as their final `.dat` NBT files.

-Currently, only properly converted or created images are supported.
-That is, images with exactly 128 x 128 size, and only contain version 1.12 colors mentioned on [this page](https://minecraft.gamepedia.com/Map_item_format).
+The current version is designed for 1.16.
+For 1.12+ compatibility, check the v1.0 release.

 ## How to Use

-<small>(Assuming you have intermediate level command-line knowledge since here is GitHub.)</small>

-Warning: This method requires direct modifying of world directory.
-Your save will be generally safe, however, back-up your save first if you can't figure out what you are doing!

-And because of that, you can't use this method on servers you don't own, obviously.

-Angle brackets and its content are placeholders.
+Note:

+* This method needs write access to the file system, this essentially means the game server must be managed by you if you play multiplayer.

 ### Preprocessing the Images

+Requirements for an input image:

+1. Its width and height must be integer multiples of 128.
+2. Its color palette must match the program's hard-coded palette.
+(There are ACT files for Adobe Photoshop in the `extra/` directory, or you can look into the code to make one for another image processing software.)

+Steps for Adobe Photoshop:

+1. Download the needed Adobe Photoshop color table in the `extra/` directory.
+2. Open images with Adobe Photoshop.
+3. Crop and resize the images to match requirement #1.
+4. File > Export > Save for Web (Legacy) (Alt+Shift+Ctrl+S).
-Reduce the input images' color to a limited set first.
-To make this step easier, you can download the needed Adobe Photoshop color table in the `extra/` directory.
-Press Ctrl+Alt+Shift+S, select PNG-8 as the format, select "Load color table…" from the drop-down menu of the section "Color Table", then open that color table you just downloaded.
-(Excuse for the inaccurate of menu literals if there is any, I'm not using the English version Photoshop.)
+5. Select PNG-8 as the format, select "Load color table…" from the drop-down menu of the section "Color Table", load with the color table you just downloaded.

-And don't forget to crop the image to 128 x 128.

-> If you aren't a Photoshop user…
-> Read the link above to make a color table for your favorite image processing software.
-Feel free to contribute if you made one!

-> The reason I've decided to not bundle these steps in the program?
-Because professional software generally has better algorithms (especially dithering algorithms) than many image processing libraries and my shitty code, and you can even fine-tune the parameters to find out the best setting for a specific image.
-(Some algorithms just performs worse with certain images.)
+6. Save.

 ### Generating Map Data